tanishqkolhatkar93/Mentor_Baba_Gen_AI_Resume_Scanner/README.md

-# 📄 Smart Resume Screener (MentorBaba Internship Assignment)
+# 📄 Smart Resume Screener

 🚀 **Objective:**
 This project builds a **machine learning model** that predicts whether a resume matches a given job description (JD).